-Are you all set to start a new life in Spain?
+Are you all set to start a new life and move to Spain?
 Have you packed and shipped your belongings?
-It is wonderful that you are armed with all the information and knowledge you need to thrive in a country like Spain.
-But there are some things you cannot master from reading a guide book.
+It is wonderful that you are armed with all the information and knowledge you need.
+However, there are some things you cannot master from reading a guidebook.
 Let’s have a look at some great tips and tricks from the mouths of expats.

-Get your paper work done properly: When it comes to dealing with any aspect of Spanish bureaucracy, you have to be way more cautious with documents and photocopies.
+Get your paperwork done properly.
+When it comes to dealing with every aspect of Spanish bureaucracy, you have to be way more cautious with documents and photocopies.
 It is always advisable to double check all documents you may need and also take along what you think you might not need.
 Keep everything in black and white and file them in proper order.

 Have the patience of a saint.
 Get in touch with a friendly mentor who knows the ins and outs of the system and can help you to successfully get work done.
 Get the hang of useful reading material.
 Always make sure you collect all your papers before leaving the desk.

-Come to the point: If you are not well-versed with Spanish, communicate in a very simple manner.
-Superfluous words and heavy use of vocabulary will not at all serve the purpose especially at local stores.
+Come to the point.
+If you are not well-versed in Spanish, communicate in a very simple manner.
+Superfluous words and heavy use of vocabulary will not at all serve the purpose, especially at local stores.
 So forget those grammar rules and say what you want to say with a sparkling smile.

-Birthdays: Many congratulations if it your big day (birthday) but don’t expect people to get you a gift or shower birthday presents on you.
+Birthdays.
+Many congratulations if its your birthday) but don’t expect people to get you a gift or shower birthday presents on you.
 Spaniards believes it is good to be old and you are lucky enough to come so far in life.
 Rather than expecting them to buy you a drink, shout- the treat is on me.
 If it’s your little one’s birthday, buy him sweets to distribute in school.

-Avoid going to the beach in August: Spaniards are on full leisure mode in the month of August.
-You will find all the beaches chock-a-block with people, long never- ending queues at restaurants and a sea of people waiting for their food to arrive.
+Avoid going to the beach in August.
+Spaniards are in full leisure mode in the month of August.
+You will find all the beaches chock-a-block with people, long never-ending queues at restaurants and a sea of people waiting for their food to arrive.
 Instead of getting fed-up, choose to visit outside August.

-Be a member of a club: There are plenty of clubs and societies to join in the country of fiesta. it’s better to have a social life outside work and home as most socializing naturally takes place in cafes, bars and restaurants.
+Be a member of a club.
+There are plenty of clubs and societies to join in the country of a fiesta. it’s better to have a social life outside work and home as most socializing naturally takes place in cafes, bars and restaurants.
 So open up and see new faces.

-If you are looking for a reputable self-storage company in Spain which can receive your goods from the UK or store your goods long/short term until your house is ready, you will find just the place in Manilva, Costa del Sol.
+If you are looking for a reputable self-storage company in Spain you will find just the place to set up business in the Costa del Sol.